danos/dpdk/doc/guides/cryptodevs/qat.rst

 * SNOW 3G (UIA2) and ZUC (EIA3) supported only if hash length and offset fields are byte-multiple.
 * No BSD support as BSD QAT kernel driver not available.
 * ZUC EEA3/EIA3 is not supported by dh895xcc devices
-* Maximum additional authenticated data (AAD) for GCM is 240 bytes long.
+* Maximum additional authenticated data (AAD) for GCM is 240 bytes long and must be passed to the device in a buffer rounded up to the nearest block-size multiple (x16) and padded with zeros.
 * Queue pairs are not thread-safe (that is, within a single queue pair, RX and TX from different lcores is not supported).

 Extra notes on KASUMI F9
 ~~~~~~~~~~~~~~~~~~~~~~~~